Justin Herbert throws 2 TD passes, Chargers clamp down on Jameis Winston in 27-10 win over Browns

-CLEVELAND (AP) — Justin Herbert passed for 250 yards and two touchdowns — all in the first half — to lead the Los Angeles Chargers to a 27-10 victory Sunday over the Cleveland Browns, who couldn't get anything going with Jameis Winston.
+Herbert passed for 250 of his 282 yards in the opening half as the Chargers (5-3) built a 17-point halftime lead and rolled to their fifth straight win over Cleveland (2-7).

+“Whenever everyone is on the same page, we’re able to do things like that and push the ball down field,” said Herbert, who overcame being sacked six times.
+“We made a big step in the first half and took a good step forward as an offense.”

-Herbert connected on a 66-yard TD pass to Quentin Johnston and a 27-yarder to Joshua Palmer as the Chargers (5-3) built a big halftime lead and rolled to their fifth straight win over Cleveland.
+Herbert connected on a 66-yard TD pass to Quentin Johnston and a 27-yarder to Joshua Palmer as the Chargers took advantage of the Browns’ communication problems.

-Herbert finished 18 of 27 for 282 yards and was sacked six times.
+“You can put it all on me,” said Browns cornerback Denzel Ward, who was involved in both plays.
+“They were gimmes.”

 J.K.
 Dobbins had two rushing touchdowns for Los Angeles.

-The Chargers didn't do much after halftime.
-They didn't have to as the Browns were unable to mount any serious threat and fell to 1-4 at home.
+“I got a little nostalgic today before kickoff.
+That doesn’t normally happen, but today, it just hit me,” said Harbaugh, mentioning that his parents were married in Cleveland and went to a Browns game on their honeymoon.

+“They spent the night in a hotel, then walked down to the old Cleveland Municipal Stadium,” Harbaugh said.
+“Art Modell, he owned the team, and he gave high school football coaches free tickets.
+My dad got them.
+The roots are deep in Ohio for the Harbaugh family.”

-Both of Herbert’s TD passes were the result of communication breakdowns by the secondary.
+Both of Herbert’s TD passes were the result of communication breakdowns by Cleveland’s secondary.

 On the first, Palmer got free down the right sideline for an easy TD.
-The second came when Johnston got behind Pro Bowl cornerback Denzel Ward, who seemed to think he was getting deep help from safety Juan Thornhill.
+The second came when Johnston got behind Ward, who seemed to think he was getting deep help from safety Juan Thornhill.

-Dobbins scored on a 16-yard run with 3:30 left before halftime as the Chargers opened their 17-point lead.

-Herbert essentially became a game manager in the second half as Chargers coach Jim Harbaugh turned to his running game to put away the Browns — something his brother, Baltimore coach John Harbaugh, couldn't do last week.
+“We’ve got to have all 11 guys on the same page,” said Thornhill, who didn’t Ward to take the blame. " said.
+“We didn’t communicate well at all.”

 Star defensive end Myles Garrett was the lone bright spot for the Browns, getting three sacks in a four-play span in the first half.

-Last week, Winston made his first start in two years, replacing the injured Deshaun Watson.
-He three TD passes and for 334 yards as the Browns stunned the Ravens.
+The Browns spent much of the week talking about renewed hope after Winston replaced the injured Deshaun Watson last week and three TD passes and for 334 yards as the Browns stunned the Ravens.

 There was no such magic this week for Winston, who was off target and ineffective.
 He did throw a 17-yard TD pass to Cedric Tillman in the final minute.